English Curriculum Information

 These aims are embedded across our English lessons and the wider curriculum.
 We have a rigorous and well planned English curriculum that provides many purposeful opportunities for reading, writing and discussion.
 We use a wide and diverse variety of quality texts and resources to motivate and inspire our children.
 Using our Curriculum Maestro planning teachers ensure that cross curricular links with concurrent topic work are woven into the programme of study.

 At Icklesham Church of England Primary School and Nursery we believe that learning to read is a fundamental skill that will enable our pupils to engage in all other areas of the curriculum.
-We give reading the highest importance in our daily routines; children begin each day with D.E.A.R (Drop everything And Read), have 30 mins reading practice lessons daily and are read to at the end of each day as a class.
+We give reading the highest importance in our daily routines; children have 30 mins reading practice lessons daily and are read to at the end of each day as a class.
 We also provide plenty of opportunities for reading across the wider curriculum.
 Children are encouraged and rewarded for home reading.

 Children develop early language through stories, songs and rhymes in Nursery, where they also enjoy poetry basket sessions, using repetition through rhyme to extend vocabulary.